-Yolanda Majette, University Counselor Hawks Nest 252-398-6249 majety@chowan.edu
+Yolanda Majette, University Counselor Hawks Nest 252-398-6249 majety@chowan.edu Mari E. Wiles, Minister to the University Hawks Nest 252-398-6268 wilesm@chowan.edu

 Title IX Information

 The following are other campus resources who are required to report any information regarding violations of the Sexual Misconduct Policy to the Title IX Coordinator.